LOW DEPOSITS UNTIL 30TH APRIL

 Transfer back to the airport and board your flight back to the UK via Delhi.

 British citizens require machine-readable passports when travelling overseas.
-Your passport must contain two blank pages and be valid for six months after your entry date to Nepal.
-A visa is also required for entry to both India and Nepal.
+Your passport must contain three blank pages and be valid for six months after your return date.
+A visa is also required for entry to India and Nepal.
 Full details of how and when to apply will be sent out about eight weeks before departure.
-British CITIZENS and some other European nationals satisfying certain conditions may use the online India e-Tourist Visa application process at a cost of $62 (US) per person.
-Other British passport holders, who are not British CITIZENS, must apply for a full visa for India which costs £92.
-The visa for Nepal currently costs £20.
-You may also, at extra cost, use the services of CIBT, our recommended visa handling partner, who will handle the whole process for you.
-Note that all travellers of Pakistani descent, regardless of citizenship, will generally be subject to more detailed processing by the Indian authorities which can take up to four months from application.
+British CITIZENS and some other European nationals satisfying certain conditions may use the online e-Tourist Visa application process at a cost of $62 (US) per person for entry to India.
+Other British passport holders, who are not British CITIZENS, must apply for a full visa which costs £112.
+Note that all travellers of Pakistani descent, regardless of citizenship, will generally be subject to more detailed processing by the Indian authorities, which can take up to four months from application.

 Passports and visas